himanii777/himanii777/README.md

-👋 Hi, I’m Himani.
-I have recently been very interested in deep learning so hope I can do good projects (lol)
+Hey, I’m Himani!
+Lately, I’ve been really passionate about deep learning and can’t wait to work on some exciting projects (lmao that sounds weird but yk what I mean right ;) )

 Email: himanipaudayal07@kaist.ac.kr